 In Spain, it has a prevalence of 9 per 10,000 persons.
 1 SLE is a remarkably heterogeneous disease with very different symptoms and outcomes.
 In recent years, considerable efforts have been made to gain a deeper understanding of the disease and how to best manage it.
-One such effort involves the setting up of SLE patient registries similar to those that have been active in North and South America, as well as in Europe, since the seventies.4 These registries contain a large number of subjects and reflect a real-world setting for lupus patients.
+One such effort involves the setting up of SLE patient registries similar to those that have been active in North and South America, as well as in Europe, since the seventies.
+2,3 These registries contain a large number of subjects and reflect a real-world setting for lupus patients.
 Data obtained from these lupus registries are essential for planning, designing, and conducting clinical lupus studies.
 4

 With the aim of obtaining a more representative, accurate information database about SLE in the southern European population, the Spanish Rheumatology Society (SER) has established a multicenter registry of patients with SLE known as RELESSER (Spanish Rheumatology Society SLE Registry), which is the largest European SLE registry mounted thus far.
 It offers comprehensive, reliable, and updated information about this complex disease, and is being carried out in two phases.
 The first part of the registry (RELESSER-T), with cross-sectional data recording has already completed the enrolment process.
 5

 As there are relatively few studies concerning these types of patients, it was considered worthwhile to include them in the Spanish registry.
 The availability of a large and well-characterized SLE population via RELESSER provides an excellent opportunity to compare, in detail, both of the patient groups included in the register.
 6–8

 The purposes of the present analysis were to describe the demographic features, cumulative clinical manifestations, severity, treatments, and complications of RELESSER patients at the time of the last medical visit, focusing on the differences between patients who fulfilled 4 or more of the 1997-ACR SLE criteria

 In short, 45 Rheumatology Units throughout Spain participated in the study.
 All of the participating centers belong to the same national public healthcare system and thus have the same resources at their disposal.
 All clinicians involved in the study were expert rheumatologists in SLE.
-They were asked to include subjects 16 years of age or older, and who met 4 or more of the 1997 ACR SLE criteria (SLE),9,11 as well as patients who fulfilled just 3 criteria, but who had been diagnosed with SLE by an experienced rheumatologist (iSLE).
+They were asked to include subjects 16 years of age or older, and who met 4 or more of the 1997 ACR SLE criteria (SLE), 10 as well as patients who fulfilled just 3 criteria, but who had been diagnosed with SLE by an experienced rheumatologist (iSLE).
 The first patient was enrolled in October 2011 and data collection was completed in August 2012.
 Patients were widely and homogeneously distributed across Spain, thus avoiding selection bias.
 Bearing in mind that virtually all patients with SLE treated in our country are referred to hospitals, the possibility of center selection bias was minimal.
 9,11

 Patients lacking at least 50% of the defined “minimal essential data” were excluded.
 Data were obtained by reviewing clinical histories and the information was electronically collected using an ad hoc online application.